-If an individual or organization collects contributions on behalf of a candidate or committee, the contributions must be reported as being received from the person giving the contribution, not the collecting individual or organization that forwards the contributions.
-Violations may result in criminal penalties for making contributions in a false name.
-Any "person" engaging in this type of activity must deliver each contribution to the committee not later than seven business days after the contribution is received.
+Contributions collected on behalf of or earmarked for a candidate or committee must be reported as being received from the person giving the contribution, not the entity that forwards the contribution.
+Violations may result in criminal penalties for making Contributions in False Name.

+Earmarked and split contributions must be delivered to the final recipient of the contribution not later than seven business days after the contribution is received.

-Contributions collected by an entity other than a committee, including connected organizations such as unions, associations, or online contribution services, are considered received by the committee once the contributions are in the physical custody of the committee or are electronically deposited in the committee's campaign account, whichever is sooner.
+Contributions collected by an entity other than a committee, including connected organizations such as unions, associations, or online contribution services, are considered received by the committee once the contributions are in the physical custody of the committee or are electronically deposited in the committee's campaign account, whichever is sooner